Protection

 Electronically “Leaky” Titanium Dioxide Protective Coatings

-In the Lewis group, we used atomic layer deposition (ALD) to develop a titanium dioxide coating that, together with a Ni catalyst coating, protects semiconductors from corrosion while allowing conduction of holes.3 The titanium dioxide coating can be much thicker (up to 140 nm) than tunneling barriers (few nm), and thus can be prepared pinhole-free over much larger areas than tunneling barriers.
-The titanium dioxide coating is transparent to visible light, and the nickel layer can be deposited as islands or thin films that allow transmission of light.
-Without the nickel layer, the TiO2 coating does not conduct holes; thus the nickel layer is key to the function of the “leaky” ALD TiO2.
+We used ALD to develop a TiO2 coating that, together with a Ni catalyst coating, protects semiconductors from corrosion while allowing conduction of holes.2 The TiO2 coating can be much thicker (up to 140 nm) than tunneling barriers (few nm), and thus can be prepared pinhole-free over large areas.
+The TiO2 coating is transparent to visible light, and the Ni layer can be deposited as islands or thin films that allow transmission of light.
+Without the Ni layer, the TiO2 coating does not conduct holes; thus the nickel layer is key to the function of the “leaky” ALD TiO2.
 Si photoanodes protected by TiO2/Ni coatings and immersed in strongly alkaline water (1 M KOH) and under simulated solar illumination continuously oxidized water for over 100 hours, while protected GaAs and GaP photoanodes were stable under the same conditions for over 25 hours.
-We also demonstrated that the TiO2/Ni coatings could protect cadmium telluride photoanodes for over 100 hours of stable sunlight-driven water oxidation,4 and have shown that the coatings protect Si microwire photoanodes.5 Without the TiO2/Ni coating, all of these photoanodes (Si, GaAs, GaP, and CdTe) would have failed within a few seconds.
+We also demonstrated that the TiO2/Ni coatings could protect CdTe photoanodes for over 100 hours of stable sunlight-driven water oxidation,3 and have shown that the coatings protect Si microwire photoanodes.4 Without the TiO2/Ni coating, all of these photoanodes (Si, GaAs, GaP, and CdTe) would have failed within a few seconds.

 We have explored the mechanism of conduction – why are TiO2/Ni coatings electronically “leaky”? – using several experimental techniques.
 We have shown using operando X-ray photoelectron spectroscopy to examine TiO2/Ni/electrolyte interfaces and found that the metallic Ni coating serves as an electrical contact to the electrolyte.6 We have also used solid-state measurements and X-ray photoelectron spectroscopy to characterize the behavior and electronic structure of interfaces between Si and TiO2/Ni coatings.7